 Wherever possible, the framework tries to help through configuration and tools that you can use to code emails that render well.

-For example, the Starter includes custom Tailwind CSS plugins that output more email client-friendly CSS or help you target specific email clients.
+For example, the official Starter includes custom Tailwind CSS plugins that output more email client-friendly CSS or help you target specific email clients.

 Tailwind CSS itself is configured to use values that are better supported by email clients, like